2021 Big Ten Conference football season

 The 2021 Big Ten conference football season was the 126th season of college football play for the Big Ten Conference and part of the 2021 NCAA Division I FBS football season.
 This was the Big Ten's eighth season with 14 teams.
 The league's champion was Michigan.

 With a win on November 26 over Nebraska, and a loss by Wisconsin on November 27, Iowa won the Big Ten West division.
 With a win over Ohio State on November 27 Michigan clinched a share of the Big Ten East division championship and a spot in the Big Ten Championship game against Iowa on December 4 at Lucas Oil Stadium.

 Nine Big Ten teams were bowl-eligible at the completion of the regular season: Iowa, Maryland, Michigan (CFP), Michigan State, Minnesota, Ohio State, Penn State, Purdue, and Wisconsin.
 A tenth, Rutgers, was added by NCAA contingency plans on December 23 as Texas A&M withdrew from the Gator Bowl, and with no bowl eligible teams available, the NCAA chose their replacement using Academic Progress Rate regulations.

-Previous season

-The COVID-19 pandemic led to the 2020 season originally being canceled.
-However, after an agreed-upon testing regimen was developed and the fact that many other major college conferences continued their seasons, the conference reinstated the season.
-The season was delayed to the end of October with no non-conference games to be played.
-The conference settled on an eight-game conference-only regular season, beginning on October 23, along with a ninth cross-over week of contests the week of the conference championship game.

-Ohio State won the East Division title and made their sixth appearance in the Big Ten Championship Game and fourth consecutive appearance.
-In the West Division, Northwestern won the division title.
-In that championship game, Ohio State defeated Northwestern 22–10 to win their fourth consecutive Big Ten championship.
-With that win, the Buckeyes landed a spot in the 2020–21 College Football Playoff as the No. 3 seed.
-The Buckeyes defeated No. 2 Clemson in the Sugar Bowl (national semifinal) before losing to top-seeded Alabama in the national championship game in Miami.

-Five teams qualified for bowl games in the 2020 season, however Iowa's Music City Bowl matchup with Missouri was canceled due to COVID-19.
-The Big Ten went 3–2 in its postseason games.